How to Navigate Squamish Without a Car

 For those seeking a slice of Squamish backcountry, there are several shuttles in town that can bring you to the doorstep of our backcountry trails.

-- Diamond Head Mountain Biking Area: Mountain bikers and hikers can take a shuttle to the Half Nelson parking lot or Meadow of the Grizzly above Quest University with the Squamish Shred Shuttle or Sea to Sky Adventure Company.
+- Diamond Head Mountain Biking Area: Mountain bikers and hikers can take a shuttle to the Half Nelson parking lot or Meadow of the Grizzly above Quest University with the Squamish Shred Shuttle.
 From here you can ride Half Nelson or peddle or hike to Elfin Lakes.

 - Rubble Creek Parking Lot: Hikers can ride a shuttle from Squamish to the Rubble Creek parking lot in Garibaldi Provincial Park, from there you can hike to Garibaldi Lake, Black Tusk or Panorama Ridge.
 Shuttles available through the Squamish Shred Shuttle.